Four steps from specification to validated output.

 Define

 Specify what you need using structured input specifications, not open-ended prompts.
-Forge uses these specifications to route tasks, validate outputs, and enable reproducibility.
-Your input becomes the source of truth.
+Forge uses these specifications to route tasks to the right agents, validate outputs, and enable reproducibility.
+Your specification becomes the source of truth.

-Define your quality rules here: content standards, compliance requirements, audience parameters, and output formats.
-Forge uses these rules during validation.
+Define your quality rules here: coding standards, testing requirements, security constraints, and output formats.
+Forge uses these rules throughout the pipeline.

 02